ae-dschorsaanjo/lipu-lili-pi-toki-pona/grammar.md

 In many lessons _pi_ is used only if there are more than one word after it.
 I recommend to use pi every time when it marks _possession_ ("ona li tomo pi mi", "ni li tomo pi jan pona").
 Since the possessor should _always be_ at the very end of a noun phrase, using a pi is very helpful when the possessor is one word long and not a pronoun.

 In _pu_, it is not explicitly said that there must be at least 2 words after pi; instead, it talks about _noun groups_ (i.e. noun phrases, that I would rather call _modifier group_).
 The word _group_ suggest that it should be at least 2 long, but technically nothing explicitly says that it could not be a _one long group_, i.e. a singe word, which would normally be unnecessary (it does not change meaning), unless we talk about possessors, hence my recommendation to use them in this case.
+This use was also called the _Sotanic "pi"_ by jan Inwin.

 #### Other uses

-It is also often used to express _about_ (mostly along with ijo: _mi sitelen e ijo pi mi_ -- I write about myself).
+It is also often used to express _about_ (mostly along with _ijo_: _mi sitelen e ijo pi mi_ -- I write about myself).

-#### pi li

-**This following is deeply in the gray-zone and should be avoided during normal use!**

-_pi_ is (very rarely and wrongly) also used for _relative clauses_ sometimes (mi lukin e jan pi moku e kala -- I see a man who eats a fish): this practice is not recommended and technically incorrect.

-I recommend to use _pi li_ for relative clauses, which originates from _jan Sonja_ (the reference would be here, but my request for approval was left unanswered).
-It can be used after either the subject or the object.
-For (a ridiculous) example: _ona pi li moku e kala li olin e jan pi li moku e kili._ -- They, who eat a fish, love people, whom eat fruits.

-Note: this latter use is anything but _pu_ or _standard_.
-A usual way to express this would be something like this: _jan pi moku kala li olin e jan pi moku kili_.
-This is very ambiguous (in every meaning of the word) and arguably wrong too.

-_The use of "pi li" and generally the use of "relative clauses" should be avoided!_

 ## Prepositions